Imran Khan's PTI will be 'ultimate loser' if poll talks fail: Pakistani government - ExBulletin

 “It cannot be left to the interim setup to negotiate with the IMF and come up with the budget (for the coming fiscal year), he said.

-The movement begins tomorrow (May 1) with rallies in Lahore, Islamabad and Peshawar, culminating in a historic long march, he said.
+The movement begins tomorrow (Monday) with rallies in Lahore, Islamabad and Peshawar culminating in a historic long march, he said.

 The Supreme Court has asked the government and the PTI to sit down together for talks.
 The Supreme Court had already given May 14 as the date for the Punjab elections and the two sides are expected to agree a new date earlier to postpone the Punjab elections.